w3f/polkadot-wiki/docs/general/wallets.md

 ### Fearless Wallet

 The DeFi Wallet for the Future Android and iOS native mobile Polkadot/Kusama wallet for the Dotsama ecosystem with emphasis on UX, performance, and security.
-Get access to charts to better understand your profits and how to maximize your staking performance.
 The goal of Fearless Wallet is to radically expand access to decentralized finance (DeFi) by making complex functions much easier to use and understand.
-Fearless Wallet received funding from Kusama Treasury [[1](https://kusama.polkassembly.io/treasury/23), [2](https://kusama.polkassembly.io/treasury/34), [3](https://kusama.polkassembly.io/treasury/74), [4](https://kusama.polkassembly.io/treasury/102), [5](https://kusama.polkassembly.io/treasury/178)].
+The App supports such features as follows: Staking, Crowdloans, Parachain Accounts, Nomination pools native staking, dApp signer (experimental), Scam addresses warning, Network issues warning.
+Fearless Wallet received funding from Kusama Treasury
+[[1](https://kusama.polkassembly.io/treasury/23), [2](https://kusama.polkassembly.io/treasury/34),
+[3](https://kusama.polkassembly.io/treasury/74), [4](https://kusama.polkassembly.io/treasury/102),
+[5](https://kusama.polkassembly.io/treasury/178)].